-Erectile dysfunction, or ED (also known as impotency), is the inability to get and keep an erection firm enough or lack of duration for sex.
-As one gets older the incidence only increases.
+Erectile dysfunction or ED (also known as impotency), is the inability to get and keep an erection firm enough or lack of duration, for sex.
+As one gets older, the incidence only increases.
 ED is relatively common among men over 50 years of age.
-This malfunction, of not being able to naturally get a full and sustainable erection, is very disturbing and unsettling for most patients.
-Even though this ED problem can be devastating there are many treatments that can help.
+This malfunction, or not being able to naturally get a full and sustainable erection, is very disturbing and unsettling for most patients.
+Even though this ED problem can be devastating there are many treatments that help.

 A typical penis pump.
 Please note that this is not medically designed.
 Dr Loria has a medically designed medical type pump that will be available soon.

 Penile shaft ring or penile shaft/scrotal ring combination can be used for ED.
 These rings are necessary to keep the blood pressure high in the penis for the purpose of maintaining an erection..

 In regard to herbal/vitamin supplements and certain foods, these may assist in obtaining an erection and it would be wise to continue taking these supplements or food items, even if they fail, as added support to the next line of treatment – medication therapy.
 Combining non-medical therapy with medication treatments will be supportive and have an additive affect…which will help prolong surgical intervention for potentially a very long time. .

 Regarding the Medical Treatments, the first in line are the Viagra, Cialis, and Levitra type of medications, which are in a tablet form and taken by mouth.
 These are prescription medications used for ED.
 Keep in mind that for the medications to work you need the correct dose and type of medication.
 Your physician will discuss this with you.